 With our DIP36-TSOP40 adapter board, we kind of have an adapter already.
 It’s just attached to a single chip.
 The problem is, this adapter board we have adapts the pinout to the SNES Mask ROM pinout, which is (unsurprisingly) NOT the same pinout that our programmer uses.
 So we have to make an adapter for our adapter.

-What I did here was just take one of my many small breadboards that I wasn’t using and make a somewhat permanent adapter board with a bunch of wire bundles and female-to-male header sockets.
+For the first option, what I did here was just take one of my many small breadboards that I wasn’t using and make an adapter board with a bunch of wire bundles and female-to-male header sockets.
 Ugly, but effective.

 Here’s a list of the pins you need to route from the DIP36-TSOP40 adapter to your programmer.
 The SNES Adapter row corresponds to the pins on the breakout board, and the Programmer row corresponds to the sockets on the TL866.

-Now that you’ve got everything routed correctly, go ahead and blank check, clear if you need to, and program your game.
-Remember to verify the code afterwards to make sure it programmed correctly – most programmers have a verify function.
+So once you have your programming method of choice, go ahead and blank check, clear if you need to, and program your game.
+If your game is going on two separate EEPROMs because it’s larger than 32Mbit, make sure you label the EEPROMs accordingly!
+Also remember to verify the code afterwards to make sure it programmed correctly – most programmers have a verify function.
 If you get an error of some kind, then you probably have a wire in the wrong place somewhere.
 Have fun finding out which one!

 Step 7: Gut your donor cartridge